Armageddon (MUD): Decline

-Sexual Harassment
+Sexual harassment

 On 24 February 2023, a former player posted details of sexual harassment conducted in-game and out-of-game and pointed out that Shalooonsh, an administrator of Armageddon, was responsible.
 This resulted in the former player being banned from the game.
 On 27 February, Armageddon staff announced that Shalooonsh had stepped down voluntarily and did not provide further comment.
 Amidst an outcry, the staff opted to shut down the game's general discussion board for a few days.
 When it reopened, it would only accept feedback on how to improve the game as well as the community's culture.
-On 1 March, a producer of the game stated that "abuse of any type is not okay" and admitted on 4 March that he had known Shalooonsh had sexually harassed Armageddon's players as early as 2007, possibly earlier.
-The earlier message of Shalooonsh's voluntary resignation was amended to state that he was actually fired, albeit for being rude to the game's players, and he was given the option of dictating how his departure from staff would be announced to the players.
-The staff have yet to condemn sexual harassment as of 9 March 2023.
+The earlier message of Shalooonsh's voluntary resignation was amended to state that he was fired, albeit for being rude to the game's players, and he was given the option of dictating how his departure from staff would be announced to the players.

+Seasons announcement

+On 7 December 2023 following a continued decline of player numbers, it was announced that after 32 years of continuous history, the game would be shutting down for several months to relaunch under a seasonal model.
+The first season is said to involve a 50-year time jump, focusing on the city of Allanak.
+According to the announcement, each setting will focus on a different time and part of the setting, consolidating the playable area, with the game closing between seasons to allow staff time to plan and prepare.
+In addition, staff will no longer be allowed to play characters during an active season, and overall will be streamlined and updated.

+In a Q&A thread on the official discussion forum, it was revealed that the decision was top-down and the majority of game staff had not been consulted.
+Brokkr, a producer of Armageddon, revealed other explored options included making the game invite-only.
+Following the announcement, player numbers fell to an all-time low.
+The announcement has been extremely divisive amongst players.
+The game was initially scheduled to reopen sometime between April 10, 2024 and May 10, 2024, but it was announced on April 19, 2024 that the game would open on June 15, 2024.

+Closure

+On October 21, 2024, the game's owners announced that Armageddon would close due to an internal leak that compromised the game's planning as well as player privacy.
+Producers also commented in the community's Discord server that out-of-game information networks had been created by players to spread this information and dishonestly utilize it for an in-game advantage.
+They stated that they would give their final announcement on the game's fate on October 29, 2024.
+On that day, the staff announced the game's permanent closure and the community rules changed to allow open discussion of in-character information.